 Requirements

-- A stackable data set that has been imported to the Displayr Cloud Drive via Profile icon > Displayr cloud drive > +Upload or by selecting the data set in the Data Sets tree > Publish > Export Data > To Displayr Cloud Drive as SPSS File (.SAV).
+- The stackable data set has been imported to the Displayr Cloud Drive via the Initials icon > Displayr Cloud Drive > +Upload or by selecting the data set in Data Sources > Share > Export Data > To Displayr Cloud Drive as SPSS File (.SAV).

 Method